jasonbayton/11ty/_src/blog/2024/03/play-auto-install.md

 ## Drawbacks

-Aside from the obvious user distaste for bloatware, the ecosystem has mostly come to terms with the fact an Android device is likely to ship with apps and services they don't want.
-Particularly in the case of carrier-subsidised devices, where bloat is prolific.
-That said, in the context of PAI there are known drawbacks to preloading apps in the system build:
+Aside from the obvious user distaste for bloatware, for which the ecosystem has mostly come to terms with as a fact an Android device is likely to ship with apps and services they don't want; particularly in the case of carrier-subsidised devices where bloat is prolific?
+In the context of PAI there are known drawbacks to preloading apps in the system build:

 **It uses space** - As mentioned above, but a little more detail: You can argue a 10MB Android app isn't making all that difference to the device as a whole, but again pre 9.0, where partitions were defined manually, there were real implications to this.
 Apps grow over time, and even if the preloaded app does _not_, it shares the partition with system applications, the GMS suite of apps, and more.
 Once a device is out in the wild the partitions can't be changed (pre-10!), and every OTA delivered must meet the size requirement of the partition it'll be installed on.
 From Android 10 this limitation went away, though you're still taking space from the user.

 <div class="callout">

-_Tangent_

 A real example of this was with the original 8" tablet I worked to bring to market way back in 2020 on Android 9.0.
 Although the 32GB of on-board storage was plentiful, the system partitions were sized conservatively to provide more available storage for customers.
 This was _fine_ for the first year or two, but with the Android 10 upgrade almost all of the available space was exhausted.
 As updates through the year were pushed, and the GMS core suite of apps were updated with newer, larger APKs, it shrunk to the point an Android 11 upgrade would not have been feasible.